3-Mercapto-3-methylbutan-1-ol: Odorant in cat urine

 MMB synthesis, within the biological system of a cat's bladder, is regulated by many different factors including cauxin, age, and sex.

 Cauxin is an enzyme that acts as a nonspecific carboxylesterase abundant in feline urine which converts 3-methylbutanol-cysteinylglycine (3MBCG) to felinine, with a side product of glycine.
 Upon formation, felinine gradually degrades into MMB.

 Prior to sexual maturation of cats, cauxin and MMB are not produced at significant levels since this is a testosterone-dependent, although the specific role of testosterone is not well understood.
 With little testosterone in the body in the first three months of their life, the concentrations of cauxin and 3-methylbutanol-cysteinylglycine are too low for proper reaction conditions.
 Biologically, this is logical as the ability to utilize pheromones such as MMB for territory marking and finding mates is not needed during kittenhood.
 The testosterone dependence also explains why female cats do not have nearly as much cauxin and MMB as male cats, and in turn, why their urine does not have a species-specific odor.
 It also explains why urine in neutered males, who are producing a lot less testosterone than their intact counterparts, do not have.

 After a cat reaches sexual maturity, a positive correlation is found with age and MMB production due to an increase in cauxin production, and release in urine with 3-methylbutanol-cysteinylglycine, allowing for the reaction to occur more frequently.
 This is advantageous for older cats as it allowed them to potently leave a scent trail for female cats to follow, and male cats to stay away.

 Studies have also demonstrated some wider predator-prey responses to MMB, cementing this molecule's role in wider ecological relationships.
 In wildlife, one study established that African wildcats respond to MMB dispensers, marking the territory nearby at higher rates than dispensers without, establishing they recognize the scent.
 Small mammals have also demonstrated a recognition of the scent, rolling around in where the wildcats have urinated in order to utilize the scent of MMB to its advantage, disguising itself in the scent of a large predator to ward off its own predators.
-Laboratory experiments have demonstrated that MMB has a does not have an expected repelling effect on mice, who are natural prey of cats, which complicates the narrative further since it is used for a repelling effect by small mammals as a defensive mechanism.
+Laboratory experiments have demonstrated that MMB does not have an expected repelling effect on mice, who are natural prey of cats, which complicates the narrative further since it is used for a repelling effect by small mammals as a defensive mechanism.
 Further investigation into this dynamic is needed.